Stuycs-K/T-Systems-Lab07-Files/readme.md

 Declare two int variables and an int array of size 8

 Reads the data from the file into your program.
+This should be three read commands.

 Prints the contents of the two variables/array.